ibmgeorge/zCEE-wildfire/index.md

 <script src="./wildfire-labs.js"></script>
 <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.1.0/dist/css/bootstrap.min.css" rel="stylesheet" integrity="sha384-KyZXEAg3QhqLMpG8r+8fhAXLRk2vvoC2f3B09zVXn8CA5QIVfZOJ3BCsw2P0p/We" crossorigin="anonymous">

-## Welcome to z/OS Connect EE Wildfire Workshop
+# Welcome #
 Thank you for attending the workshop.

-### Hands-on lab credential
+### Hands-on lab logins

-You will have the lab instance available for you for 3 days after the workshop finishes.
+You will have the lab instance available to you for 3 days after the workshop finishes.

-Click here to [download](labs.pdf) the instruction of access.
+Click [HERE](labs.pdf) to read the instruction of access.

 **Please enter your email address used for wildfire workshop registration to retreive your unique logon information below.**